kemckinnmsft/LabContent/MW-SC-TS317.md

 1. [] Note the various additional settings, but **do not modify them**.
 Click **Save** to complete initial configuration.

-	> [!KNOWLEDGE] For additional information on the options available for the AIP scanner profile,
+	> [!KNOWLEDGE] For additional information on the options available for the AIP scanner profile, see the documentation at [https://aka.ms/ProfileConfiguration](https://aka.ms/ProfileConfiguration)

 1. [] Once the save is complete, click on **Configure repositories**.